 Kiyoto Nakai, Director, Drug Evaluation and Control Division, Pharmaceutical Affairs Bureau, Ministry of Health, Labour and Welfare

 First, as a response to the drug lag/loss, the following issues are being discussed by the Study Group on the Ideal Pharmaceutical Regulations for Strengthening Drug Discovery and Securing Stable Supply (the Study Group on the Ideal Pharmaceutical Regulations): orphan drug designation, development of pediatric applications, Japanese P1 study for participation in international joint clinical trials, and review of manufacturing methods and other aspects of pharmaceutical products.
-The participants shared the status of efforts to make Japan an attractive environment, such as the ideal way of He also touched on the importance of utilizing real world data (RWD) and developing drugs with a view to post-marketing, emphasizing the need to include industry, academia, and patient groups in the discussion, as well as the need for each party involved to be the first penguin and take on challenges together, without fear of new things.
+The participants shared the status of efforts to make Japan an attractive environment, such as the ideal way of He also touched on the importance of utilizing real world data (RWD) and developing drugs with a view to post-marketing, emphasizing the need for discussions to include industry, academia, and patient groups, as well as the need for all parties involved to be the first penguins and take on new challenges together without fear.

 Current status of drug lag/drug loss